jdtautiva/website/_projects/2_project.md

 ---
 ## Working Papers
 1. **Mapping the Corporate Governance–Corporate Social Performance Nexus: A Bibliometric Analysis (1990–2022)**
-2. **Unraveling Sustainable Corporate Governance: The Dynamic Interplay of Network Strategies, Board Social Learning, and Board Structure**
+2. **Unlocking Sustainable Success: Unveiling the Complementarities of Internal Corporate Governance Mechanisms**
-3. **Unlocking Sustainable Success: Unveiling the Complementarities of Internal Corporate Governance Mechanisms**
+3. **Ownership and Control Trajectories: Observing Large Corporations in Chile (1960–2020)**
-4. **Ownership and Control Trajectories: Observing Large Corporations in Chile (1960–2020)**
+4. **Unraveling the Knots: Exploring the Impact of Political Uncertainty, Economic Uncertainty, and Institutional Voids on the interlocking network evolution**

 ---
-*Last updated: October 2025*
+*Last updated: April 2026*